Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

+Although this second-order increment is smaller in absolute magnitude than the first-order step, it is systematic across all 50 replications, reflecting the benefit of Hessian preconditioning: by weighting gradient directions according to the buyer's specific loss curvature, FHE-IF distinguishes genuinely informative sellers from those whose data are directionally aligned but structurally redundant.

 The exceptionally high Pearson correlation ($r \approx 0.96$) of the FHE-IF signal suggests that the metric effectively linearizes the relationship between the encrypted score and the realized clinical value.
-In a practical data marketplace, this property supports not just ordinal ranking (identifying the best hospital partner) but also linear pricing mechanisms.
+In a practical data marketplace, this property supports not just ordinal ranking, for instance, identifying the best hospital partner, but also linear pricing mechanisms.
 A buyer can confidentially allocate budget proportional to the encrypted influence score, knowing it serves as a precise proxy for the marginal reduction in clinical risk.
 This resolves the information asymmetry inherent in healthcare data markets without compromising patient privacy.

-\subsection{Book Data Market Simulation}
+\subsubsection{Book Data Market Simulation}

-While the healthcare simulation establishes the causal validity of our framework in a classical machine learning setting, the market for Generative AI training data presents distinct challenges regarding scalability and heterogeneity.
+While the healthcare simulation establishes the approximation consistency of our framework in a classical machine learning setting, the market for Generative AI training data presents distinct challenges regarding scalability and heterogeneity.
 In the healthcare context, model retraining (e.g., MLP) is computationally feasible, allowing us to verify that secure influence scores map directly to ground-truth utility.
-However, for Large Language Models (LLMs), retraining on every potential data source to verify utility is computationally prohibitive.
-Consequently, current data marketplaces (e.g., AWS Data Exchange, Snowflake) typically rely on proxy signals such as data dictionaries, metadata descriptions, or small plaintext samples to facilitate pricing\footnote{See \url{https://aws.amazon.com/data-exchange/} for standard metadata-based listing practices.}.
+However, for LLMs, retraining on every potential data source to verify utility is computationally prohibitive.
+Consequently, current data marketplaces (e.g., AWS Data Exchange, Snowflake) typically rely on proxy signals such as data dictionaries, metadata descriptions, or small plaintext samples to facilitate pricing \citep{aws2024dataexchange}.
 These mechanisms assume an implicit homogeneity in data value or require privacy-compromising inspections.